natcap/invest.users-guide/source/en/sdr.rst

 .. note:: *All spatial inputs must have exactly the same projected coordinate system* (with linear units of meters), *not* a geographic coordinate system (with units of degrees).

 .. note:: Raster inputs may have different cell (pixel) sizes, and they will be resampled to match the cell size of the DEM.
 Therefore, all model results will have the same cell size as the DEM.

+.. note:: Results will only be calculated in the pixels where *all* of the input rasters have valid values.
+If any input raster has the value NoData in a pixel, then the result will also be NoData in that pixel.

 - :investspec:`sdr.sdr workspace_dir`